-1. The purpose, function and timelines of the District Teaching and Learning Council (TLC) will be formally shared. with all faculty members.
-Any TLC changes relative to purpose, functions, timelines, and levels will be communicated as needed.
+1. The purpose, function and timelines of the District Teaching and Learning Council (TLC) will be formally shared.

 2. Role:

 - a.
 Facilitate the curricular and the instructional vision of Clarkston Community Schools. - b.
 Establish, review, and recommend appropriate curriculum and instructional practices. - c.
 Use a systematic and strategic approach to implement staff development, student assessment and program evaluation.